Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 mula

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This condition acts as Binding Function for the
+0..1 aggr This condition acts as Binding Function for the

 VariationPoint.